D1013 Western Ranger

 With so much work being carried out on the locomotive, consideration now has to be given to the bogies themselves, as it is a fact that the locomotive hasn’t been lifted for over 45 years!

-This work will include lifting the locomotive off its bogies for an initial assessment, prior to a complete strip-down, clean, overhaul, repair and assembly.
+This work will make use of the extensive facilities at Kidderminster TMD in order to lift the locomotive off its bogies for an initial assessment, prior to cleaning, overhaul of key components, repair and assembly.

 How is the bogie overall going to be undertaken?

-Whilst the WLA has some experience with bogie work, much of this will need to be outsourced with specialist engineering companies to make sure that work can comply with safety standards and meet the specifications that were in place back in British Rail.
+The WLA has considerable experience with bogie work, and it may be necessary to outsource some work with specialist engineering companies to make sure that work can comply with safety standards, meeting the specifications that were in place, back in British Rail.

-This will include the strip down, shot blasting and repairs to the bogie frames, overhaul of the lateral dampers, new thrust pads, springs and overhaul of the final drives, whilst the wheel sets are re-tyred.
+The Techncial Requirments Document includes the strip down, shot blasting and repairs to the bogie frames, overhaul of the lateral dampers, new thrust pads, springs and overhaul of the final drives, and even the retyre of wheel sets.

 So how much will a bogie overhaul likely to cost?